Decision guide

-AI-Native Desktop IDE: Why Teams Are Standardizing on Web-First Workflows
+AI-Native Desktop IDE: Why Teams Are Standardizing on Shared AI Workflows

 Last updated: April 2026

-AI-Native Desktop IDE adoption usually starts with speed: instant access, faster onboarding, and fewer local setup failures.
+AI-native desktop IDE adoption usually starts with speed: guided setup, faster onboarding, and fewer team workflow failures.

 The bigger strategic gain is consistency.
 When teams share the same execution environment, handoffs and AI-assisted workflows become easier to manage.